felipelouza/mm-repair/algos/Readme.md

 In [this page](http://akira.ruc.dk/~keld/research/LKH-3/)[^1] you’ll find a recent Lin-Kernighan heuristic to the Travelling Salesman Problem (TSP), which is also of interest for our column-reordering problem.

+---

+## Why this subdirectory?

+You can already find some column permutation in the `solfiles` fodler that you can find if you navigate back to the root directory of this project.
+The column-permutation files have the extension `.solution`.
+In this directory you find the code we used to generate those `.solution` files.

+---

 ## Build